Skip to main content

 Readability, maintainability, best practices

-Reviews appear directly on your PR/MR — inline on the lines that have issues, summarized in the Gitar dashboard comment, and grouped into a single review.
+Reviews appear directly on your PR — inline on the lines that have issues, summarized in the Gitar dashboard comment, and grouped into a single review.
 No context switching to external tools.

 How It Works